Dixmier traces and extrapolation description of noncommutative Lorentz spaces: Applications to pseudo-differential operators on

 Next, we show that \eqref{cond-NR} implies that ${\rm OP}_W(\tilde m^{-1}_\delta)^{-1}$ belongs to $\clM_\psi(L^2(\R^n))$ for all $\delta>0$.
 Indeed, since ${\rm OP}_W(\tilde m^{-1}_\delta)^{-1}$ is bounded and positive by Proposition \ref{NRprop} (i), we get from the first estimate of Proposition \ref{C-M} and for $t>0$:

 Writing, ${\rm OP}_W(\tilde m^{-1}_\delta)={\rm OP}_W(\tilde m^{-1})+\delta$, we deduce by Proposition \ref{NRprop} (ii):

-The second term is bounded uniformly in $\lambda>0$ and since $\psi(t)=O(t)$, $t\to 0$ (by the assumption that $\psi\in\Omega_b$), the corresponding contribution to \eqref{fgh} is bounded.
-For the first term, we use \cite[Theorem 3.9]{Hor2} to get that for every $N\in\mathbb N$, there exists $k\in\mathbb N$ such that we have
+The last term is bounded uniformly in $\lambda>0$ and since $\psi(t)=O(t)$, $t\to 0$ (by the assumption that $\psi\in\Omega_b$), the corresponding contribution to \eqref{fgh} is bounded.
+For the first term, we use the inequality given in \eqref{trest} to get that for every $N\in\mathbb N$, there exists $k\in\mathbb N$ such that we have

 By assumption, we have $\|h^N\|_1<\infty$ for $N\geq q$ and we know by Proposition \ref{NRprop} (ii) that $[u\mapsto \|b_{u^{-1}}\|_{k;1,g}]$ belongs to $ L^\infty(\R^*_+)$ for each $k\in\mathbb N$.
 Thus, the corresponding contribution in \eqref{fgh} is finite.
 For the contribution coming from $ \|b_{u^{-1}}\|_1$, Proposition \ref{NRprop} (iv) shows that